abh1abh/data2410exam/README.md

 # DATA2410 Reliable Transport Protocol – File Transfer Application

 This repository contains **`application.py`**, a reference implementation of a simple, reliable file–transfer utility that runs **on top of UDP**.<br>
-It demonstrates a three‑phase protocol—_connection establishment_, _data transfer_ with a sliding window, and _connection teardown_—often referred to here as **DRTP (DATA2410 Reliable Transport Protocol)**.
+It demonstrates a three‑phase protocol—_connection establishment_, _data transfer_ with a sliding window, and _connection teardown_ - referred to here as **DRTP (DATA2410 Reliable Transport Protocol)**.

 ---